sfuad001/IR-SearchEngine/README.md

 react app:
 1.Go to IR-SearchEngine/react-app/ and run npm install.
 2.Then run npm start.
 You can now access the search engine web interface in http://localhost.com:3000.

+Group2-Lucene_MapReduce:
+Contains the source code for Lucene part and the WordCount directory inside contains the source code for MapReduce.